gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 .. image:: /images/infrastructure/clusters/mvm/groupCloud.png

 After moving to the next tab, select a Plan based on resource needs.
-From the RESOURCE POOL field, select the desired MVM cluster.
-When configuring VOLUMES for the new workload, note that space can be claimed from the Ceph volume.
-Within NETWORKS, we can add the new workload to one of the VLANS set up as part of cluster creation.
+From the **RESOURCE POOL** field, select the desired MVM cluster.
+When configuring **VOLUMES** for the new workload, note that space can be claimed from the Ceph volume.
+Within **NETWORKS**, we can add the new workload to one of the **VLANS** set up as part of cluster creation.
 Finally, note that we can choose the HOST the workload should run on.

 .. image:: /images/infrastructure/clusters/mvm/configureTab.png